/

 Cloud-based CRM platforms offer cost-effective options suitable for smaller businesses.

-Reality: While CRM implementation has considerable costs, the return on investment can be substantial.
+Reality: While CRM deployment has considerable costs, the return on investment can be substantial.
 CRM systems can increase revenue and efficiency by improving sales processes, customer service, and data management.

 Additionally, various CRM solutions offer flexible pricing models to accommodate different budgets.